CenTdemeern1/Cytofu/README.md

 # Cytofu
- Cytofu is a Cytoid(/Cytus?) to osu! beatmap converter
+ Cytofu is a Cytoid(/Cytus?) to osu! beatmap converter.
+ The name "Cytofu" is a portmanteau of "Cytus to osu!" and tofu.
+(Ain't I clever?)